gustambolopez/Forest/README.md

 # Deployment
 > [!WARNING]
 > You __**can not**__ host Ambient locally via static web hosting.
-> These apply to (but not limited to): Netlify, GitHub Pages, and Cloudflare Pages
+> These apply to (but not limited to): Netlify, ,Vercer, GitHub Pages, and Cloudflare Pages

 ## Server Deployment
 To host Ambient on your server, you must run the following commands: